OpenSolo/OpenSolo-extras/solo-gimbal/README.md

-# Solo Gimbal - AES
+# Solo Gimbal
 gimbal software for C2000 uC

+# Old Instructions below, not checked in any way, sorry.

 ## Development
 Download and install the following softwares: